ibm-apiconnect/apichol/exercises/ex1/README.md

 ### Summary of Exercise

-After installing all the prerequisites, we explored how to use the API connect product locally.
+After installing all the prerequisites, we explored how to target a Cloud Foundry instance and use the API connect product locally.
 Next we will look into how to use the product on Bluemix.